Brent Lepistu: International career

 Lepistu began his youth career in 2009 with the Estonia under-17 team.
 He represented the under-19 team at the 2012 UEFA European Under-19 Championship in Estonia.
 Lepistu played in every group stage match, but failed to help the team progress to the semi-finals as Estonia lost all three games against Portugal, Greece and Spain.
 He also represented the under-21, and under-23 national sides.

 Lepistu made his senior international debut for Estonia on 27 December 2014, in a 0–3 away loss to Qatar in a friendly.

 Personal life

 In 2022, Lepistu began dating tennis player Anett Kontaveit.
-Since 2023, Lepistu lives in Pitești, Romania where Kontaveit has visited him.
+He and Kontaveit have one son together, born in September 2024.